Stochastic Graphlet Embedding: High Order Stochastic Graphlets

-The actual number of samples needed to achieve a given confidence with a small probability of error is called the \emph{sample complexity}.
-The way of determining $M$ is done according to the \thm{thm:sample-compl}. \begin{theorem} Let $D$ be a probability distribution on a finite set of cardinality $\mathit{a}$.
-Let $X:= \lbrace X_j\rbrace_{j=1}^M$, with $X_j\sim D$.
-For a given error $\epsilon>0$ and confidence $\delta>0$,
+This proposed graphlet parsing algorithm, by its design, allows us to uniformly sample subgraphs (graphlets) from a given graph $G$ and assign them to isomorphic sets in order to measure the distribution of graphlets into $G$.
+By the law of large numbers, this sampling guarantees that the empirical distribution of graphlets is asymptotically close to the actual distribution.
+In the non-asymptotic regime (\ie,~$M \ll \infty$), the actual number of samples needed to achieve a given confidence with a small probability of error is called the \emph{sample complexity} (see for instance the related work in bioinformatics~\cite{Przulj2007}, \cite{Shervashidze2009} and also Weissman~\etal~\cite{Weissman2003} who provide a distribution dependent bound on sample complexity, for the $L_1$ deviation, between the true and the empirical distributions).
+Similarly to ~\cite{Shervashidze2009}, we adapt a strong sample complexity bound $M$ as shown subsequently. \begin{theorem} Let $D$ be a probability distribution on a finite set of cardinality $\mathit{a}$ and let $\lbrace X_j\rbrace_{j=1}^M$ be $M$ samples identically distributed from $D$.
+For a given error $\epsilon>0$ and confidence $(1-\delta) \in [0,1]$,